 We have the largest offering of pressure transmitters and pressure transducers from well known brand names such as Measurement Specialties, TE Connectivity, Gems Sensors, STS Switzerland, Entran, Schaevitz and Metallux to ensure that we have the appropriate solution for your technical or delivery needs in any industry.

-Pressure transducers offer a mV output operating in many integrated packages for differential pressure, heavy duty, miniature packages all with absolute pressure or gauge pressure references for a wide range of applications.
+Pressure transducers offer a mV output operating in many integrated packages for transducers pressure, differential pressure, heavy duty, miniature packages all with absolute pressure or gauge pressure references for a wide range of applications.

 Pressure transmitters are amplified outputs but still available with absolute pressures or gauge pressure references.
-The pressure sensors are available for differential pressure measurement, heavy duty, dynamic process applications with a wide range of pressure ranges.
+The pressure sensors are available for differential pressure measurement, heavy duty stainless steel, suitable for industrial applications with a wide range of applied pressure ranges.

 If you have an OEM requirement, or are looking for high temperature protection or dynamic pressure transducers, we can provide a technical solution for quality board mounted, sensing elements, packaged transducers for Marine, ATEX, IECEx, Digital output devices, Mining, Aerospace, Flight Testing, Food & Beverage, Automation, Test Benches or any other industry application.

 We have multiple pressure sensor technologies such as CVD, Thin Film, Piezo Resistive, Bonded foil, Silicon on Sapphire which all have their strengths and weaknesses based on the application.
-Contact us for advice on any pressure sensor.
+Contact us for advice on any piezoelectric pressure sensor or standard sensors.

 Industrial Pressure Sensors (48)